rwgk/cccl/docs/cuda_parallel/developer_overview.rst

       nvJitLinkDestroy(&handle);

-Now we have linked codet that can be loaded as a CUDA library.
+Now we have linked code that can be loaded as a CUDA library.
 As soon as it's loaded, we can find the kernel in it.
 As soon as we have the kernel, we can launch it: